souzjfe/swax/README.md

 ## Contact

-For more information or inquiries, please contact [Your Name](mailto:your.email@example.com).
+For more information or inquiries, please contact [Jeferson](mailto:jefferson.souzal@nees.ufal.br)